supermatter/reviewthis/README.markdown

 reviewthis
 ===
 reviewthis is a simple Sinatra app that parses github commit messages and sends email notifications based on their contents.
-We use it to request code reviews.
+We use it to request code reviews from other team members.

 Usage
 ---